swxndell/CTF-Writeups/Kenobi_Writeup.md

 ## Reflection

 This room was tricky and really pushed me to think critically and learn on the fly.
 I didn’t get everything right away, but that’s what made it rewarding.
-The room highlighted the importance of persistence, and how valuable it is to document and research unfamiliar techniques.
+However it did highlight how imnportant it is to feel comforabtle search the web for assitance, something that is so common in cybersecurity.

 ---